Park Jin Hyok, North Korean Hacker, Charged For Wannacry Attack

-The Justice Department (DOJ) filed charges against North Korean Hacker Park Jin Hyok on Thursday for his role in various attacks ABC reports.
+The Justice Department (DOJ) filed charges against North Korean hacker Park Jin Hyok on Thursday for his role in various attacks, ABC reports.

 The DOJ alleges that Park was involved in the 2014 hack of Sony, which stole employee data, including that of many celebrities, and the Wannacry ransomware attack in 2017 which crippled many U.S. businesses for several days.

-The FBI also released a wanted poster for Park accusing the North Korean of being “part of a state-sponsored hacking organization responsible for some of the costliest computer intrusions in history.
+The FBI also released a wanted poster for Park accusing the North Korean of being “part of a state-sponsored hacking organization responsible for some of the costliest computer intrusions in history.”

-Beyond the two high profile attacks, Park is said to have targeted the banking sector around the world, beyond just the United States with the FBI alleging that Park had attempted to steal more than $1 billion over a series of attacks over many years.
+Beyond the two high profile attacks, Park is said to have targeted the banking sector around the world beyond just the United States, with the FBI alleging that Park had attempted to steal more than $1 billion over a series of attacks over many years.

 The official charges against Park are conspiracy to commit wire fraud and conspiracy to commit computer-related fraud, with the federal warrant issued on June 8.